gdbots/pbjx-php/README.md

-messaging-php
+pbjx-php
 =============

-Messaging tools for php.
+Messaging tools for pbj-php.